abbec/deferred/Doc/Report/report.md

 The implementation uses 16 bit textures (render targets) to achieve the maximum visual quality.
 The normals X, Y and Z values are stored in R, G and B channels of one render target, respectively.

+Furthermore, the implementation stores depth in one 16 bit G-buffer channel.
+This is a bit low resolution but this depth is used to reconstruct view space position.

 # Results
 The result is an implementation of a deferred shading algorithm in the